castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 --- abstract

 This document defines string URIs and the "string" URI scheme.
-A string URI identifies a string contained within the URI itself and can be used as a method of specifying an arbitrary string in a context where a value conforming to the generic URI syntax is required.
+A string URI identifies a string contained within the URI itself and can be used as a method of specifying an arbitrary string in a context where a URI is required.

-In addition, this document also defines algorithms for obtaining the character data contained within a string URI and for determining whether two string URIs are equivalent.
+In addition, this document also defines algorithms for obtaining the string contained within a string URI and for determining whether two string URIs are equivalent.

 --- middle